-Here at Careers with Disabilities, we understand that disabled people may face additional difficulties when searching for a job.
+Here at Careers with Disabilities, we understand that disabled people face additional barriers when searching for a job.
 We believe that everyone should have the opportunity to have a successful, well-supported career.

 We want to make looking for an accessible job as easy and stress-free as possible.
 Our guide for disabled people provides all essential information relating to the world of employment.

 Careers with Disabilities can support you whether that be with jobs for people with learning difficulties, health conditions, or people with visible or non-visible disabilities.
-We have made sure to cover everything from your employment rights, exploring the range of career opportunities, or gaining further help relating to matters such as financial support and disability allowances.
+We have made sure to cover everything from your employment rights, exploring the range of career opportunities, or gaining further help through financial support and disability allowances.

-With the devastating effects of Covid-19 on the UK economy, we understand that both jobseekers and employers are facing extra adversities related to employment.
-It is important to note that you are not alone in this struggle; this is a global pandemic and millions of people are facing financial problems unseen for decades.
+With the devastating effects of Covid-19 on the UK economy, we understand that both job seekers and employers are facing further challenges that no one could have anticipated.
+You are not alone in this struggle.